 With this in mind, avoiding comments simply because they're not checked/compiled doesn't make much sense.
 Successfully-compiling code only indicates

-lexical and semantic correctness; it says nothing about
+lexical and semantic correctness; it says nothing about logical correctness.

 This is another bridge that comments help to provide: "Does the intent match the